-At age 77, he's a Rock and Roll Hall of Fame inductee, a major influence on rock titans like Jimi Hendrix, Eric Clapton, and Stevie Ray Vaughan, a pioneer of Chicago's fabled West Side sound, and a living link to that city's halcyon days of electric blues.
-He has received 6 Grammy Awards, 28 Blues Music Awards (the most any artist has received), the Billboard magazine Century Award for distinguished artistic achievement, and the Presidential National Medal of Arts.
-Rolling Stone ranked him in the top 25 of its "100 Greatest Guitarists of All Time."
+At age 80, Buddy Guy is a Rock and Roll Hall of Fame inductee, a major influence on rock titans like Jimi Hendrix, Eric Clapton, and Stevie Ray Vaughan, a pioneer of Chicago's fabled West Side sound, and a living link to the city's halcyon days of electric blues.
+Buddy Guy has received 6 GRAMMY Awards, a 2015 Lifetime Achievement GRAMMY Award, 34 Blues Music Awards (the most any artist has received), the Billboard Magazine Century Award for distinguished artistic achievement, a Kennedy Center Honor, and the Presidential National Medal of Arts.
+Rolling Stone Magazine ranked him #23 in its "100 Greatest Guitarists of All Time."

 "One of the last things Muddy Waters told me--when I found out how ill he was, I gave him a call and said, `I'm on my way to your house.'
 And he said, `Don't come out here, I'm doing all right.
 Just keep the damn blues alive.'
 They all told me that if they left here before I did, then everything was going to be on my shoulders.
 So as long as I'm here, I'm going to do whatever I can to keep it alive."